arlindiDev/dragonball/readme.md

 4. **Dependency Injection**: Uses GetIt for loose coupling
 5. **Error Handling**: Custom Failure types with Either (Result) pattern

+### Data Models vs Entities

+**Note**: While JSON data models and business entities have the same properties in this app, they're kept separate for scalability.
+In larger apps, entities often need additional properties not from the API (computed values, UI state, favorites) or can be combinations of multiple models.
+This separation maintains clean architecture and allows API changes without impacting business logic.

 ## UI Features

 ### Character List Screen